When is the next Australian Citizenship Ceremony conducted by Moree Plains Shire Council?

 Moree Plains Shire Council hosts citizenship ceremonies throughout the year depending on the number of candidates and the Council's schedule.

 How will I know when my Citizenship Ceremony will be conducted?

-Once your application for citizenship has been approved, you will receive a letter from the Minister for Immigration and Citizenship.
-Council will be notified by the Minister for Immigration and Citizenship and will contact your ceremony on the next available date.
-If you need to attend a citizenship ceremony by a particular date, please advise the Department of Immigration and Citizenship in writing or call 131 881.
-Moree Plains Shire Council will conduct urgent ceremonies during a Council meeting or other appropriate function.
+Once your application for citizenship has been approved, you will receive a letter from the Minister for Home Affairs.
+Council will also be notified by the Department of Home Affairs and will contact you to advise when the next ceremony is scheduled.
+If you need to attend a citizenship ceremony by a particular date, please advise Home Affairs in writing or call 131 881.

 What is Australian Citizenship?